 As it is important for each employee to be healthy both mentally and physically in order to demonstrate their abilities, we are also working on various healthcare measures.
-In cooperation with industrial physicians and public health nurses, we conduct individual interviews, disseminate healthcare-related information, and actively promote early health checkups and follow-up after the checkups with the goal of maintaining a 100% health checkup rate.
+In cooperation with industrial physicians and public health nurses, we conduct individual interviews, disseminate healthcare-related information, and actively promote early health checkups and follow-up after the checkups with the goal of a 100% health checkup rate.
 In April 2023, we received the Silver Certificate of Excellent Health Company, and in March 2024, we were recognized in the 2024 Certified Health & Productivity Management Outstanding Organizations Recognition Program (Small and Medium-Sized Enterprise Category).
-We are continue to promote various initiatives that contribute to health management.
+We received the same certification in this fiscal year, marking two consecutive years of certification.
+In this way, we are continuing to promote various initiatives that contribute to health management.